COVID-19 pandemic in Metro Manila: May–July 2020 – easing lockdowns

 The ECQ in Luzon was extended until May 15 in some areas.
 This includes Metro Manila, while other places were downgraded to GCQ.
 On May 16, Metro Manila was placed under a modified general community quarantine (MGCQ) until May 31, after the Philippine government revised its quarantine classifications in correspondence to on earlier announcement that "Science and Economics will be considered for any changes of the lockdown measures."
 Selected establishments were opened, albeit operating at 50% of its workforce.

 All Metro Manila mayors agree to recommend the region to shift to GCQ by June 1, while the local chief executives may still implement localized lockdowns only on places with high COVID-19 cases.

-August 2020 – Second ECQ
+August 2020 – Revert to MECQ

 With hospitals almost reaching full capacity, the medical frontliners and the healthcare sector called for a two-week lockdown for Metro Manila and 4 neighboring provinces: Bulacan, Cavite, Laguna, and Rizal.
 This is meant to curb the rising cases and to avoid overwhelming hospitals.
-For two weeks, from August 3–18, Metro Manila and the four provinces were reverted to stricter lockdown.
+For two weeks, from August 3–18, Metro Manila and the four provinces were reverted to stricter lockdown or Modified Enhanced Community Quarantine (MECQ).